 I’ve given a lot of thought to that question.
-The reason for me may involve risk homeostasis … but, more than likely, it has something to do with being a skinny kid growing up in Denver.
+More than likely the reason for me has something to do with being a skinny kid growing up in Denver.
 There were times I worried about getting my ass kicked at school.

 Just pulled my ripcord

 Just before leaving an airplane, skydivers generally shake hands for "good luck".
 Then one of them shouts, "DOOR" as cold air rushes in.
 After that comes the best part ... poking my head out to look down at the airport 12,000 feet below and just "going for it" with a leap into nothing but air.

 Glancing back up at the airplane from which I've just fallen, it quickly becomes very small and distant ... and for 60-seconds or so I'm "flying" - something the human body isn't supposed to do!
 My arms are like the wings of an eagle riding a thermal.
 And, tracking horizontally across the sky, I become SUPERMAN racing to save Lois Lane.

 Ever since I was a kid I've wanted to do that.
 My mom let me use a big bath towel for a cape and I'd run up-and-down the street flapping my arms for takeoff.

 There's also a lot to see ... distant mountains & lakes, fluffy clouds slowly moving UPWARD around me, and other jumpers a few feet away (although they're pretty ugly to look at in freefall because the air rushing up from the ground pushes their faces into strange shapes.)
 Then it's time to open the parachute and enjoy a quiet ride to planet Earth.